 The AC oversees the operation of good financial practices throughout the Group, and ensures that management has put controls in place to protect (i) assets and (ii) the integrity of financial information.
 The AC reviews the interim and annual financial statements, as well as all aspects of the audit programme and provision of non-audit services by the auditors.

 The RC comprises only non-executive directors who are considered independent in that they have never personally held executive positions with the Company.
-The committee meets as when required, and is chaired by Antony Gardner-Hillman with Michael Farrow being the second member.
+The committee meets as when required, and is chaired by Antony Gardner-Hillman with Michael Farrow and Simon Brickles being the other members.
 Being composed of non-executive directors who have no personal interest in the outcome of its decisions, the committee provides reassurance to the shareholders that the remuneration of the executive directors is fair and not excessive.
 Financial packages for executive directors are established by reference to those prevailing in the market place for directors of similar status, skills and qualifications, and should be sufficient to attract, retain and motivate directors of the quality required to run the business successfully.

 The main duties of the committee are to: